-The methodology aims to establish common approach in principle applicable in all investigations carried out in accordance with the Directive and it outlines the characteristics of a good safety investigation.
+The methodology aims to establish common approach in principle applicable in all investigations and it outlines the characteristics of a good safety investigation.
 It is not a check list.
 The investigators shall exercise their professional judgment and training to take into account the circumstances of each case.